Mdamski/Mdamski.github.io/Projects/Superstore Performance/README.md

 ## Data Model
 Two additional tables were created to enhance the functionality of the dashboard:

-Slc_Values: A table with one column containing three rows: 'Sales,' 'Profit,' and 'Quantity.'
+- Slc_Values: A table with one column containing three rows: 'Sales,' 'Profit,' and 'Quantity.'
 This table powers the slicer functionality, allowing users to switch between different metrics for analysis.
-Dim_Date: A date dimension table created using the CALENDAR function in DAX, containing dates from January 1, 2014, to December 31, 2017.
+- Dim_Date: A date dimension table created using the CALENDAR function in DAX, containing dates from January 1, 2014, to December 31, 2017.
 This table is related to the Fact_Sales table on the 'Order Date' column in a one-to-many relationship.

-Measures
+## DAX
 The following DAX measures were used to calculate key metrics:

-## DAX

 Total Sales - Calculates the total sales amount.
  ```